Products

 Follow the step by step below to create a Resource Assembly.

-In the Code field, type CEXC + [your initials] as the unique code for the assembly.
+In the Code field, type a code as the unique code for the assembly.
+For example, you can type CEXC + [your initials].

 Add a description in the Description field.

-In the Assembly Details register at the bottom of the screen, click in the Resource Code column in the first blank row, and then select the Resource icon that appears in the cell.
+In the Assembly Details register at the bottom of the screen, click in the Resource Code column in the first blank row, and then select the Resource icon that shows in the cell.

-On the Labor tab of the resulting register, select the resource with the Description: LL2Laborer and click OK to add this resource to the assembly.
+On the Labor tab of the resulting register, select the resource with your description.
+For example, you can select LL2Laborer, and then click OK to add this resource to the assembly.

 You can use the Ctrl and Shift keys to select multiple resources at once.